adeept/Adeept_Starter_Kit_Python_Code_for_RPi/README.md

-### Adeept Starter Kit Code for Raspberry Pi with Python code
+### Adeept Super Starter Kit Python Code for Raspberry Pi
 -----------------------------------------------------------------------------

 #### About this kit: